 Intake Valve Stem Seal

+Some engines use valve stem seals on intake valves.
 Always use a new seal when valves are removed from cylinder head.
 Seals should also be replaced if deteriorated or damaged in any way.
-Never reuse an old seal.
+Never reuse an old seal